 I feel compelled to respond to these claims.

-I did a quick comparison between the NIV and the King James Version.
-The KJV contains “thee” 2736 uses of the word “thee,” 4599 uses of the word “thou,” and six uses of the word “pisseth.”
-Are these the words that the NIV has removed and are evidence of the “crusade geared toward altering the Bible as we know it”?
+I did a quick comparison between the NIV and the KJV.
+The KJV contains 2736 uses of the word “thee,” 4599 uses of the word “thou,” and six uses of the word “pisseth.”
+Are these the words that the NIV has removed?
+Is this the evidence of the “crusade geared toward altering the Bible as we know it”?

 Let’s look at the specific words that were identified by the Facebook poster as having been removed: